4: The Chalk

 Brass Point, nr.
 Beachy Head |

-The landscape is far from unchanging.
+The landscape is always changing.
 It is sometimes said that, thousands of years ago, the Downs were part of the primaeval forest, but it now seems more likely that any coverage was patchy and often just scrub.
 Even that has mostly disappeared now thanks to human clearance dating back to the stone age and the depredations of sheep and perhaps rabbits.
-I wrote about the original deforestation of Southern England in the post 'Enter The Flintstones'.
-In short, it probably came earlier than you thought.
+See my later post 'Enter The Flintstones'.
+In short, deforestation probably came earlier than you thought.

 What I want to do here is to describe some of the unique features of chalk country, namely the dry valleys, chalk streams, sinkholes, soils, flints and finally the strange figures cut into some of the hillsides.